thekuu/thekuu/README.md

 # Hi there 👋

-* 🎓 I'm a BSc Electrical and Computer Engineering graduate from Addis Ababa University
+* 🎓 I'm a BSc Electrical and Computer Engineering graduate from Hawassa University
 * 🌱 Currently learning AWS
 * 🤝 Open to collaborate in Full Stack or ML projects